Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Introduction

 \begin{main_cor} Let $v$ be a flow with finitely many singular points on a compact surface $S$ contained in a sphere.
 The following statements are equivalent: \\ $(1)$ The flow $v$ is non-wandering. \\ $(2)$ The flow $v$ is area-preserving. \\ $(3)$ The flow $v$ is divergence-free. \\ $(4)$ The flow $v$ is Hamiltonian. \end{main_cor}

 The present paper consists of five sections.
-In the next section, as preliminaries, we introduce fundamental concepts.
-In \S 3, we characterize a Hamiltonian flow with finitely many singular points on a compact surface.
-In \S 4, we show the equivalence among non-wandering flows, area-preserving flows, and divergence-free flows on compact surfaces under the finite existence of singular points.
-In the final section, examples of non-Hamiltonian area-preserving flows are described.
+In the next section, we define fundamental concepts as preliminaries.
+The equivalence among divergence-free flows, area-preserving flows, and multi-valued Hamiltonians is stated, which is essentially Liouville's theorem (Lemma~\ref{lem:eq01}).
+In \S~3, a characterization of Hamiltonian flows with finitely many singular points on a compact surface, as well as the equivalence among non-wandering flows, area-preserving flows, and divergence-free flows on compact surfaces under the finiteness condition of singular points, relies on the key lemma, which is demonstrated in the next section.
+In particular, Theorem~\ref{nw_div_free}, Theorem~\ref{nw_ham}, and Corollary~\ref{div_free_sphere} are proved.
+The key lemma used in \S~3 is established in \S~4.
+In the final section, an example is provided to illustrate the necessity of the non-existence of directed cycles, as well as a case of a non-wandering flow that may not be Hamiltonian.